CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 A -- false --> C[???]
 ```

-### Describing the approach
+### 🗺️ Describing the strategy

-We then need to describe our approach when dealing with an input which is after midday.
+Let's describe the strategy for dealing with an input which is after midday.

 Earlier on we observed that when the time goes beyond midday then we can subtract 12 from the hours time to get the new hours for the 12 hour clock time.